Cape York Institute for Policy and Leadership: "From Hand Out to Hand Up" report (2007)

-Prepared by the Cape York Institute, the Hand Out to Hand Up Report outlined design principles for the establishment and function of the Cape York Welfare Reform Project.
-Premised on connecting welfare payments to obligations to be satisfied by recipients, the Report proposed the rebuilding of social norms in the Cape York communities of Aurukun, Coen, Mossman Gorge and Hope Vale by focusing on social responsibility, education, employment and housing opportunities at the individual, family and community levels.
-To assist the creation of socially responsible standards of family behaviour and ensure the protection of children’s best interests within the Cape York communities, the Report recommended the Queensland State Government establish the Family Responsibility Commission (FRC).
+Prepared by the Cape York Institute in 2007, the "From Hand Out to Hand Up" report outlined design principles for the establishment and function of the Cape York Welfare Reform Project.
+Premised on connecting welfare payments to obligations to be satisfied by recipients, the report proposed the rebuilding of social norms in the Cape York communities of Aurukun, Coen, Mossman Gorge, and Hope Vale by focusing on social responsibility, education, employment and housing opportunities at the individual, family and community levels.

+To assist the creation of socially responsible standards of family behaviour and ensure the protection of children's best interests within the Cape York communities, the report recommended the Queensland Government establish the Family Responsibility Commission (FRC).
 It was proposed that the FRC be set up as an independent statutory entity, holding members of the Cape York communities accountable to responsible expenditure of welfare payments through the Family and Conditional Income Management Schemes.

-In the area of employment, the Report recommended further reforms to the Community Development Employment Projects (CDEP).
+In the area of employment, the report recommended further reforms to the Community Development Employment Projects (CDEP).
 The CDEP assisted Aboriginal and Torres Strait Islander peoples’ transition into employment through additional welfare payments.
 The report proposed CDEP payments be regulated under the FRC's jurisdiction to reduce passivity and excessive reliance on welfare benefits.

-Furthermore, the report highlighted increased access to the government funded ABSTUDY payment scheme to support education costs and broaden living allowance benefits to ATSI youth school boarders.
+The report also highlighted increased access to the government funded ABSTUDY payment scheme to support education costs and broaden living allowance benefits to Aboriginal and Torres Strait Islander youth school boarders.

 To progress Indigenous home ownership within Cape York, the Report advocated the normalisation of tenancy agreements facilitated by a third party broker and the building of affordable houses in rural and remote areas.
-Pride of Place program mechanisms to assist tenancy, home ownership and renovations were to be implemented as part of the Project’s income management measures.
+Pride of Place program mechanisms to assist tenancy, home ownership and renovations were to be implemented as part of the Project's income management measures.

-The Cape York Trial
+The Cape York Trial (2008–2012)

 In response to the Hand Up to Hand Out Report, the Commonwealth and Queensland State Governments supported a trial of the Project, providing funding of 96 million dollars from 2008 to 2012.
 Implemented by the Cape York Institute and partner groups, the Trial focused on four areas of Indigenous disadvantage: social responsibility, education, employment and housing.